entando-samples/standard-demo/sd-customer/README.md

 - Start keycloak - `ent bundle svc start keycloak`
 - The keycloak admin UI is available at http://localhost:9080.
 User admin/admin can be used for testing
 - Start the microservice - `ent bundle run sd-customer-ms`.
 The dev profile uses an in-memory H2 database.
 It will fail to startup if keycloak is not available
-- The MS Swagger UI is available at `http://localhost:8081/customer/swagger-ui.html?urls.primaryName=entando` Note: the default swagger_ui client is not auto-configured so the Swagger UI may not be fully functional
+- The MS Swagger UI is available at `http://localhost:8081/customer/swagger-ui.html?urls.primaryName=entando`
 - Start the MFE - `ent bundle run sd-user-form`.
 Make sure you copy env.local.template to env.local and modify it to match your local settings.
+- Grant realm-management:manage-users permission to the internal client in order to test locally.

 # Customer